Pragma-Innovation/bgpflowspectool/docs/flowspec_win.md

 All rules that has been created can be saved under a file.
 The file format is nothing else but a JSON format of each fields of the rule displayed in the rule list widget.

+For easier understanding of the use of flowspec libraries, please try to load the existing library that comes with the repository : https://github.com/Pragma-Innovation/bgpflowspectool/tree/master/fslibexample

 ## BGP flowspec RIB and update

 In order to push a rule from the library to the RIB, select it in the list of rule and push the "Push to RIB button"